 Spend wisely: make the most of your government funding and assets

-5 trends illuminating how data can align government budgets across agencies
+5 trends illuminating how data can align government & infrastructure budgets across agencies

-For local government, drivers that affect decision-making are often different from the private sector.
+For local government and infrastructure, drivers that affect decision-making are often different from the private sector.
 The overarching requirement to provide safe and performant services to the public is a given, but budgets are stretched, priorities are complex and services are wide and varied.

 COVID-19 rapidly redirected budgets from building improvements to focus on airflow, HVAC and space management.
 Though the pandemic made it essential to maintain healthy, usable environments, shifting investments to ensure facility health and safety meant less money for ongoing projects.